Launching a start-up is incredibly exciting, it’s often a leap of faith to pursue a passion that will pay dividends in the long-term.

 A couple of examples:

-Take Shrap as an example; Cirro provides the infrastructure for them as a managed service, but have also created test plans, researched technology options and provided advice and guidance to them; which includes attending and presenting to potential investors.
+Take Shrap as an example; Cirro provides the infrastructure for them as a managed service, but have also created test plans, researched technology options, and provided advice and guidance to them; which includes attending and presenting to potential investors.
 This allows them to have a greater focus on key aspects of infrastructure they otherwise wouldn’t have considered.
-It demonstrates our longevity of the relationship and instils confidence with investors.
-They are now better placed to focus on the end to end customer experience and to better measure cost v quality and to secure finance.
+It demonstrates our longevity of the relationship and instills confidence with investors.
+They are now better placed to focus on the end-to-end customer experience and to better measure cost v quality and to secure finance.

 Connectus is further forward than Shrap in terms of longevity and size of the operation.
 In reality, they are not a start-up as such, however, aspects of their business, like the VoIP solution they run, have similar challenges to those of a start-up; needing better scale, efficiency and compliance whilst maintaining service assurance.
 Additionally, they are ‘new’ to Cloud Infrastructure and therefore require advice, support, guidance and expertise to ensure uptime, and consistency to end-users, which on VoIP (Voice over the Internet), requires a very consist and well-performing environment, people tend to notice on conversations if there is a delay!

 “Cirro has been one of our trusted technology partners for many years and runs our entire Cloud Platform on our behalf.
 For us, Cirro solves the challenge around how we deliver true SaaS delivery in the right way.”
 Duncan Shaw, CTO – Connectus